 But in systems that utilize small tubing for dispensing a liquid, the precision of the tubing itself plays a vital role in helping to ensure that the dispensing systems are accurate and the results are valid.

-What is the role of precision tubing in fluid dispensing systems?
+What is the role of precision tube cutting in fluid dispensing systems?

-Previously limited by the inability of tubing manufacturers to attain tight tolerances — even if the tubing could be cut precisely, the ID tolerances varied too much — designers used to rely on the pumping mechanism to try to ensure the accuracy of liquid dispensing systems
+Previously limited by the inability of tubing manufacturers to attain tight tolerances — even when cutting metal tube precisely, the ID tolerances varied too much — designers used to rely on the pumping mechanism to try to ensure the accuracy of liquid dispensing systems

 In other words, if the tolerances of the tubing ID were greater than the tolerances needed to achieve a valid result, the tighter tolerances would have to be achieved despite the limitations of the tubing.

-However, with the improved precision and tighter tolerances of today’s tube cutting, liquid dispensing systems now depend on the combination of pumping and precision cut-to-length tubes for reliable performance.
+However, with the improved precision and tighter tolerances of cutting metal tube today, liquid dispensing systems now depend on the combination of pumping and precision cut-to-length tubes for reliable performance.

 To avoid accuracy issues in liquid dispensing systems, it can help to have tubing that: